 Management of infection

 Management of diet and nutrition

-Debridement of wounds is performed surgically by your doctor using a scalpel or currette.
+Debridement of wounds is performed surgically by your doctor using a scalpel or curette.
 Chemical debridement may also be performed on a daily basis with Santyl or hyaluronidase.
 Bio-engineered tissues hold a place in the care of wounds that fail to respond to debridement and four weeks of wound care.
-Oasis, Apligraft and Dermgraft are the most popular bio-engineered grafts used today.
-Advanced dressing that manage drainage or add moisture to the wound are essential.
-Specialty dressings, such as Procellara are used in specific cases to manage the wound.
+Oasis, Apligraft, and Dermgraft are the most popular bio-engineered grafts used today.
+Advanced dressing that manages drainage or adds moisture to the wound is essential.
+Specialty dressings, such as Procellara, are used in specific cases to manage the wound.

 Wound Classification is used to measure and grade several characteristics of a wound.
 The University of Texas Classification System (UTCS) and Wagner systems are most commonly used.
 The UTCS is favored due to the ability to grade ischemia and infection.

 |University of Texas Classification System of Diabetic Foot Ulcerations|

 |Pre or post-ulcerative lesions, completely epithelialized||Superficial wound not involving tendon, capsule or bone||Wound penetrating in tendon or capsule||Wound penetrating in bone or joint|

 |A||No infection or ischemia||No infection or ischemia||No infection or ischemia||No infection or ischemia|

 |D||Infected and ischemic||Infected and ischemic||Infected and ischemic||Infected and ischemic|